 I have volunteered in the community my entire adult life, but something changed when...

-As I watched the Baltimore riots in 2015, I felt called to do something.
+As I watched the Baltimore riots in 2015, I felt called to do something more.
 So that year I read to a second grade classroom in a charter school in west Baltimore.
-This past school year I tutored and read in a south Baltimore public elementary school through Reading Partners.
+The next school year I tutored and read in a south Baltimore public elementary school through Reading Partners.
+I have been doing that ever since.

-I love Maryland and I find myself wanting to contribute on a larger scale.
+I love Maryland and I want to contribute on a larger scale.
 My heart stirs to engage in a deeper way and to contribute to the wholeness of my community.

 My decision to seek public office is a direct result of my concern for the community – all the members of our community – from the wealthiest to those with the least resources.